General Time-Dependent Configuration-Interaction Singles I: The Molecular Case: Results

-In Figure~\ref{fig:Water_dynamic_yields}, the photoionization yields along \(x\) for an eight-cycle pulse with a \(\sin^2\) envelope, and a carrier wavelength of \SI{800}{\nano\meter} are shown.
-The yields are compared with the results of \textcite{Benda2020}, and show very good agreement.
-The half-cycle yields \(y_n\) in the lower panel of Figure~\ref{fig:Water_yields} are also shown and their logarithms \(\log_{10}(y_i)\) appear to follow a linear trend as a function of the inverse field strength \(1/F_n\).
+Also shown are the half-cycle yields \(y_n\) in the lower panel of Figure~\ref{fig:Water_yields}, along with their logarithms \(\log_{10}(y_i)\) appear to follow a linear trend as a function of the inverse field strength \(1/F_n\).
 We may therefore estimate the eight-cycle yield adiabatically as

 where \(F_i\) is the peak field amplitude of the \(i\):th half-cycle, and the corresponding yields \(\tilde{y}(F_i)\) are found using an linear fit to the half-cycle yields \(y_n\).
-This estimate of course neglects any cycle-to-cycle effects, which explains its deviation from the true eight-cycle results at lower intensities (higher \(F\)).
+This estimate of course neglects any cycle-to-cycle effects, which explains its deviation from the true eight-cycle results at lower intensities (higher \(1/F\)).
 For higher intensities, the adiabatic results are however in good agreement with the full calculations.